giswqs/geog-312/README.md

 ## Enroll for Certification

-If you're interested in submitting lab assignments, receiving grades, and earning a certificate of completion, you can enroll in the course by clicking the link below:
+Please note that you can access the course materials and video recordings on the course website without enrolling in the course.
+However, if you're interested in submitting lab assignments, receiving grades, and earning a certificate of completion, you can enroll in the course by clicking the link below:

 [Enroll Now](https://tiny.utk.edu/intro-gis-programming)